SirObby/OpenLeague/README.md

 # OpenLeague
-Open source League of Legends made using rust(probably)
+Open source game taht is inspired by League of Legends made using rust(probably) and SDL2